CywaZaxthru/csgo/README.md

+# Goal

-Goal: Website where user puts in a Steam ID and Counter-Strike related statistics of that account are displayed
+Website where user puts in a Steam ID and Counter-Strike related statistics of that account are displayed

+# API Keys

+Create your own inside a .env file in the same directory as APIhandler.js.
+Faceit_API_KEY = {your Key}
+Steam_API_KEY = {your Key}

-Code Documentation:
+# Code Documentation:

 Frontend: Folder containing React development files
     - public: standard React html page and favicon